top of page

 5. Do Something You Are Good At

-What are you especially good at or enjoy doing?
-Regularly doing things that you are good at reinforces your belief in your abilities and strengths.
+• Doing things that you are good at reinforces your belief in your abilities and strengths

 6. Set Goals